stammen/SwapChainPanelCursor/README.md

 This will automate adding the compiles CustomResource file to the CSharp UWP app.

+The custom cursor code is in the file DirectXPanels\D3DPanel.cpp

 # Build and Run (C++ example)

 1. Open the cpp/SwapChainPanelCursor.sln with Visual Studio 2017 or 2019